lzh1990214/Tech-Blog/README.md

 # Tech-blog

 ## Description
-The project is to build the back end for an e-commerce site.
-This back end application can configure a working Express.js API by using Sequelize to interact with a MySQL database.
+This project is to build a full-stack blog website.
+The users can share technolog blog posts with each other and leave comments on each post.
+This application allows the logged-in users to experience the full CRUD functionality.
+Guests can only review posts on the homepage.

 ## Table of Contents